flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-screen.md

 If you'd like to control precisely where and when Flutter is initialized, you can initialize Flutter manually.
 This must occur before you attempt to display any Flutter content, or execute any Dart code.
+Initialization only needs to happen once within the application process - it does not need to be repeated for every Flutter experience.

 To manually initialize Flutter, execute the following code at the desired
 location: